Skip to the main content

 Duties

-Managers of volunteers are in charge of volunteer engagement within their organization.
+Managers of volunteers are responsible for volunteer involvement within their organizations.
+They oversee volunteer engagement within their organization.
 Engagement includes:

 • Attracting and retaining volunteers with the same interests and values as the organization

-• Helping volunteers understand the organization’s mission and goals
+• Helping volunteers understand the organization’s mission and goals, and the community they serve

-• Providing meaningful opportunities for volunteers to contribute so their needs and the organization’s needs are met
+• Providing meaningful opportunities for volunteers to contribute so their needs, the community’s needs, and the organization’s needs are met

-Much of a volunteer manager’s work involves supporting volunteers in their duties and helping staff and volunteers work together.
-Volunteer managers may work closely with the executive director, chief executive officer (CEO), or a board of directors.
+Much of a manager of volunteer resources’ work involves supporting staff who interact with volunteers and demonstrating the rewards of volunteer efforts through statistics and testimonials.
+They support a collaborative work environment and help staff and volunteers work together.
+Managers of volunteer resources often work closely with an organization’s executive director, chief executive officer (CEO), or board of directors.

-Duties and responsibilities vary from one position to another.
-In general, managers of volunteer resources determine organizational needs that volunteers could fill.
+In general, managers of volunteer resources influence opportunities for volunteer contributions and engagement to meet organizational needs.
 They then match volunteers with opportunities to share their time and talents.

 • Create and implement volunteer recruitment strategies